 The most important thing is even heating over the surface of the grill.
 The appliance should heat the entire grill evenly, so all the food on the grill cooks at the same speed.

 Looking for the right grill to use in your home?
 Think about these handy features:

 These features will contribute to your indoor grilling experience, both the actual cooking process and the inevitable clean-up!

 The concept of "smokeless indoor grills" is close to impossible to make a reality.
 After all, cooking meats and veggies let off a certain amount of heat, vapor, and smoke.
 It's not realistic to expect a 100% smokeless indoor grill.

 However, there is a new type of grill that could reduce smoke output to nearly zero.
 Instead of using the standard electric heating coils, this type of grill uses Indirect Infrared Light to provide the heat.
 The indirect heat cooks the meat, but the juices and drippings don't sizzle and smoke when they drip into the grease tray.

 The Philips Smoke-less Indoor Grill HD6371/94 is the first of its kind, and there are a lot of pros to using this smokeless grill:

 On the downside, it's bulkier than your average indoor grill, so it may not be convenient for indoor grilling in an apartment or small kitchen.
-It's also VERY hot, and it produces such high heat that it can damage cabinets and wallpaper.
-It's also much pricier than your average grill—up to $300, compared to the $20 to $50 you'll pay for other indoor grills.
+It's also scorching hot, and it produces such high heat that it can damage cabinets and wallpaper.
+It's also much pricier than your average grill—up to $300, compared to the $20 to $50, you'll pay for other indoor grills.